ondrovic/ollama-git-commit/README.md

 - Format your code with Prettier
 - Fix linting issues with ESLint
+- Build type declarations with `bun run build:types`
-- Stage all files for commit
+- Stages all files with `git add -A`
-- _(Version management is handled automatically by the release process)_
+- Generates an intelligent commit message using Ollama
+- Shows interactive prompt for user actions
+- User must copy and run the git commit command manually

 ### Permanent Global Installation